matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Cannot be used with the combined and standard JSON modes.

 - `--force-evmla`
-  Forcibly switch to the EVM legacy assembly pipeline.
+  Force switch to the EVM legacy assembly pipeline.
   It is useful for older revisions of `solc` 0.8, where Yul was considered highly experimental and contained more bugs than today.

 - `--system-mode`